tfarina/isengard/c/namingconventions.md

 ## Flat Case

-flatcase is a naming convention where all characters of each word are written in lowercase with no spaces, hyphens, or underscores between them.
+flatcase is a naming convention where all letters are lowercase and words are written together with no separators.

 ## Upper Flat Case

-UPPERFLATCASE is a naming convention where all characters of each word are written in uppercase with no spaces, hyphens, or underscores between them.
+UPPERFLATCASE is a naming convention where all letters are uppercase and words are written together with no separators.

 ## Pascal Snake Case